openztcc/openzt.org/content/docs/panda-user-guide.md

 ## Installation

 At the moment, PANDA does not have a binary installer.
 To install PANDA, you will need to compile it from source.
-You can find the source code on the [PANDA GitHub repository](
+You can find the source code on the [PANDA GitHub repository](https://github.com/openztcc/PANDA).

+### Dependencies

+- zlib 1.3.1
+- QuaZip (Wrapper for zlib)
+- Toml++
+- SimpleIni
+- APE Graphics Parser
+- MingW 13.1.0

+All dependencies are included in the repository with exception for MingW, which you will need to install separately.
+The project uses Qt 6.8.1 which includes this version of MingW by default.
+You can find the Qt installer [here](https://www.qt.io/download-qt-installer).

+### Compiling